jasmineyas/journal-app-with-text-analysis/README.md

  ========================== END OF LOG ===========================
  ```

+## Phase 4: Task 3
+Reflect on the design presented in your UML class diagram.
+If you had more time to work on the project, what refactoring might you use to improve your design?
+(Everyone can find something.
+It's fine if it's a tradeoff and not a strict improvement!)
+In 1-2 paragraphs in this section of your README, describe the refactoring and your reasons for it.
+You do not need to perform the refactoring - just identify the changes you would make if you had more time.
+Keep in mind that refactoring does not mean adding more features to your application.

 ## Thoughts dump (user stories)
 - Relying on the user's computer security control so i am not thinking about adding password protection.
 Assuming that the user will keep their laptop secure.
 However, password-control could be added if there's time.
 - Relying on the user's operating system for quick-hide functionality (quickly hide away the application).
 For example, on mac, users can use command-H to quickly hide the active application.